 Experienced a layoff?
-No matter if you’ve been the victim of a recession, downsizing, or change in strategy, the feeling is the same.
+No matter if your job was affected by recession, downsizing, or change in strategy, you’re bound to feel like quickly getting back in the game.

-However, there’s reasons to let the dust settle on your new situation before taking action.
 Like any other business challenge, finding a job is a task best mapped out with a strategic, well-founded plan that addresses challenges head-on and ensures success for your search.

 Here are some post-layoff steps that can save you valuable time (and stress):